callum-mccracken/npsm/docs/source/table_of_contents/walkthrough/running_ncsmc.rst

 or commas.
 The data at the bottom is from some experimental source, usually `TUNL <http://www.tunl.duke.edu/nucldata/index.shtml>`_.

+.. admonition:: Note:

+    Energy values here are relative to the ground state of your nucleus.

 3. Run the File
 ----------------